Tracking the Urbicide in Gaza

 This work started with constructing an updated base map that is georeferenced based on building footprints that predates the October 7 events.
 This is the first unique contribution of the project as all the released base maps were outdated.
 To build the digital 2D base map and 3D model, extensive work was undertaken to consolidate data available from multiple sources, to cross-reference, verify, and update it to the conditions prior to October 2023.
 Sources included Open Street Maps, Microsoft footprints, satellite images of different dates, and a 3D model by VISICOM.
 The verification process was undertaken manually, verifying building-by-building across multiple sources covering 299,024 buildings.
 The update included adding or editing 174,360 building footprints and deleting 24,947 buildings in the consolidated map generated from the available sources.
 Additional data was gathered from various sources to identify institutions, infrastructural utilities, as well as heritage and archeological sites.
 The source for the initial data on schools and universities was obtained from OCHA and that for heritage and archeological sites was obtained from Riwaq.
 Data on infrastructural facilities was gathered from a mapping conducted by OCHA in September 2023.
 The data was then filtered, updated, and cross-referenced using Open Street Maps, Google Earth, and other media sources.
 The team was able to map 1400 institutions including educational, religious, health, cultural, government, recreational, and NGO/INGO facilities in addition to 208 infrastructural facilities including water desalination plants, waste water facilities, pumping stations, water towers, detention ponds, power plant, port, and gas stations.
 The team will continue to add to the list of institutions as the work progresses and access to more resources is granted.
 The 3D model by VISICOM was also updated with the same additions and emissions as the 2D base map.
 The buildings that were added after the verification process were given a default height of 3 meters knowing that the vast majority of these buildings constitute service units for agricultural lands existing within the buffer zone from the demarcation line.

 The third unique contribution was showing the damage on the building footprint scale in relation to other representations of damage in Gaza.
 This was done by overlaying the damage data sets with our updated building and open spaces footprints.
-The main data source used for tracking damage to the built fabric was the georeferenced data base of damage of UNOSAT, which was provided for the following dates: 15 October, 7 November, 26 November, 7 January, 29 February, 1 April, 3 May, and 6 July.
-In addition, damage to the road network in the strip was visualized building on an assessment of damages as of 29 May conducted by UNOSAT too.
+The main data source used for tracking damage to the built fabric was the georeferenced data base of damage by UNOSAT, which was provided for the following dates: 15 October, 7 November, 26 November, 7 January, 29 February, 1 April, 3 May, 6 July, and 6 September.
+In addition, damage to the road network in the strip was visualized building on an assessment of damages as of 18 August conducted by UNOSAT too.
 This layer was added to the infrastructural facilities latest update on the platform.
-The same data source was used to track damages to open/green spaces but was provided for the following dates: 27 October, 11 November, 11 December, 30 January, 24 April, 28 June, and 28 July.
+The same data source was used to track damages to open/green spaces but was provided for the following dates: 27 October, 11 November, 11 December, 30 January, 24 April, 28 June, 28 July, and 26 September.

 As data was collected across different sources, validated, and cross-referenced, several challenges emerged including discrepancies and gaps in data sources and security measures that hinder the access to satellite images.
 The team therefore continues to address and resolve these challenges while remaining as truthful as possible to the verified data sources given the remote nature of the team’s work and the absence of fieldwork.